 - Is there a cooling off period offered?
-Many providers will offer a cooling off period whereby the policy can be cancelled if it has not already started.
+This is when the policy can be cancelled if it has not already started.
 This gives a degree of flexibility in the event that you are not satisfied with the level of cover that is provided.
 Some policies will offer a cooling-off period of up to around 30 days.

 - What cover do you actually need?
-Not everyone’s travel cover needs are the same so it can be important to take the time to consider what you actually need cover for and carry out some research on suitable policy options.
-You may find a more favourable balance of cost-effectiveness with a basic level of cover, without the extra cover for things like adventure activities, winter sports cover etc.
+Not everyone's travel cover needs are the same.
+Consider what you actually need cover for as you may find a more favourable balance of cost-effectiveness with a basic level of cover, without the extra cover for things like adventure activities and winter sports cover.

-What to look for when reading the reviews on brands
+What to look for when reading travel insurance reviews on insurance brands

 - Emergency assistance provider.
 It can be important to ensure that your provider works with an emergency assistance company that provides 24/7 support anywhere in the world.